 Following residency training at the University of Pittsburgh Medical Center, Dr. Afrooz trained with two additional world rhinoplasty experts, Dr. Rod J. Rohrich, and Dr. C. Spencer Cochran.
 Dr. Rohrich serves as Editor-in-Chief of the Journal of Plastic and Reconstructive Surgery, as well as Chairman of the Dallas Rhinoplasty Symposium.
 Dr. Cochran is also a world leader in rhinoplasty and the successor of Dr. Jack P. Gunter, well-known as a pioneer in rhinoplasty.

 During fellowship, Dr. Afrooz participated in over 150 rhinoplasties; honing and mastering the intricacies of the operation.
 Rhinoplasty remains his greatest passion in plastic surgery, and he now serves as faculty for the Dallas Rhinoplasty Symposium, and has served as faculty for the International Dallas Rhinoplasty Symposium.
 He continues to serve as a rhinoplasty educator as the author of numerous book chapters and rhinoplasty articles in peer-reviewed journals.

 Understanding the delicate aesthetic balance of the nose, together with a passion for rhinoplasty are essential to achieving consistent, pleasing, and natural results.

-If you are considering revision rhinoplasty, please call our office today at 305.854.8828 to schedule your confidential consultation with Dr. Paul N. Afrooz, rhinoplasty specialist.
+If you are considering revision rhinoplasty, please call our office today at 305.854.8828 to schedule your confidential consultation with Dr. Paul N. Afrooz, fellowship-trained rhinoplasty surgeon.